wchill/defcon26_badgehacking/README.md

 Everyone went back to their daily lives, mostly satisfied that the badge had been "solved".
 But I felt like the patch I'd accidentally discovered was just not good enough.

-Work continued on the Slack. braz and Trevor Roach decided to look into the behavior of U7 since it was pretty well known by now that it acted as a LFSR.
+Work continued on the Slack. raldi and Trevor Roach decided to look into the behavior of U7 since it was pretty well known by now that it acted as a LFSR.
 I bought a Saleae Logic Pro 16 and PICKit to run my own experiments with the LFSR.
 Now that we knew how to get into the debug menu, I was able to go full speed on continuing my reverse engineering work.

 wireng posted a hardware AMA on reddit, and I took the opportunity to learn more about the LFSR behavior and the two remaining bugs.
 One seemed easy enough to fix (a bitflip), the other one not so much - it seemed like a high level architectural change more than anything.
 What made matters worse was that the architectural change was in the very large, annoyingly obfuscated puzzle check function.
 It made use of some tricks like using unaligned addresses for branches and jumps (MIPS ignores the least significant bit) which prevented autoanalysis, many overlapping memory reads/writes, and multiple levels of jump tables.
 I still have not figured out completely how this function works and as such had to wait for the v2 firmware to drop before the O could be solved.